National Centers for Environmental Information: Data and Services

-NCEI maintains archives of geomagnetic data and develops models of Earth’s geomagnetic field.
-The World Magnetic Model (WMM) furthers scientific research and contributes to applications including navigation and mineral exploration, and the High Definition Geomagnetic Model (HDGM) provides magnetic field values at any point above or below the Earth's surface.
-NCEI archives and provides access to solar and space environmental data collected from a wide range of sources, including GOES-R and other satellites, solar observatories, and ground ionospheric sounders, as well as from modeled space climatologies.

-NCEI archives data on natural hazards.
-The U.S. Earthquake Intensity Database contains reports for over 23,000 U.S. earthquakes dating from 1638 to 1985, while the Global Significant Earthquake Database coves 2150 B.C. to the present.
-NCEI maintains the data for the Deep-Ocean Assessment and Reporting of Tsunamis (DART) program, which uses seafloor sensors to detect tsunamis and moored surface buoys to transmit the data in real-time so that warnings can be issued.
-The Global Historical Tsunami Database, which covers 2000 B.C. to the present, contains data on both the source of tsunamis and the locations where their effects were felt.
-The Significant Volcanic Eruption Database contains information on more than 500 significant eruptions, including type of volcano and last known eruption, while the Volcanic Ash Advisory Database helps ensure aviation safety and assists in the study of climatic impacts of volcanic eruptions.
-To address the growing threat of wildfires, the Hazard Mapping System integrates satellite images with data from automated fire-detection algorithms to display the locations of fires.
-NCEI also maintains a collection of photographs of natural disasters.
+Subject Matter Experts (SMEs)

+NCEI's SMEs are sought-after collaborators on national and international research projects.
+In 2022, they collaborated with scientists from across the globe to produce world-class research.
+Areas of study were as varied as the environmental data housed at NCEI: hurricanes, drought, ocean warming, fire science, solar flares, artificial intelligence, marine microplastics, and many more.

+In 2022, NCEI SMEs authored more than 90 papers in peer-reviewed journals.
+That averages to eight papers per month, and NCEI SMEs were the lead authors in 42% of those papers.
+The papers were published in 56 different scientific journals, including some of the most-cited journals: Scientific Reports, Science of the Total Environment, Nature Climate Change, Nature Communications, and The Astrophysical Journal.

-NCEI data users
+NCEI Data Users

 NCEI resources are used for scientific research and commercial applications in many fields, including agriculture, forestry, marine and coastal ecosystems, tourism, transportation, civil infrastructure, energy, transportation, water resources, energy, health, insurance, litigation, and national security.

 For example, retail and manufacturing businesses use climate data to assess how weather has influenced past sales so they can better plan for the future.
 Corn farmers rely on NCEI data to decide how much fertilizer to apply.
 The reinsurance industry—which offers insurance to insurance companies—uses NCEI data to determine risks associated with natural disasters.
-Cattle ranchers use NCEI’s weekly U.S. Drought Monitor to make decisions about land management, herd size, and feed purchases.
+Cattle ranchers use NCEI's weekly U.S. Drought Monitor to make decisions about land management, herd size, and feed purchases.
 The freight railway industry uses a number of NCEI products—including Local Climatological Data, Integrated Surface Daily Database, and Global Historical Climatology Network—to predict where tracks might be blocked by landslides and to help trains avoid the path of severe storms.
 U.S. fishing boats use NCEI ocean and coastal data to determine where fishing conditions are most promising.
 The third-party weather service industry uses NCEI data to create customized forecasts and other tools to serve a wide range of clients, such as transportation companies seeking to build facilities where fog or snow is less likely to create problems.